 See the below video interview between BHS Chief Medical Officer – James Lederer, MD and OB/GYN and Chair of Maternal Child Health – Lauren Slater, MD.
 The topic of discussion is about COVID-19 and the safety and health of women, fertility and pregnancy.

-Click above for daily updates on COVID-19 status across all BHCS affiliates
+Click above for updates when there is any change to COVID-19 status at any BHCS affiliates

 Berkshire Healthcare Vaccination Update

 Al Ingegni, Berkshire Healthcare VP of Housing and Support Services, announces internal COVID-19 vaccination program through our own pharmacy – Integriscript.